Egggggg/Collector/README.md

 ## Collector
-A Discord bot to track game progress using wikis
+Discord bot for tracking game progress using wikis